sassoftware/esp-kubernetes/README.md

 These directories are used by the deployment.
 The input/ and output/ directories are created for use by running event stream processing projects that need to access files (csv, xml, etc.).

-### Multi User
+### Additional Prerequisities for a Multi-user Deployment
-For a multi user deployment, there are a few more prerequsites:
+For a multi-user deployment, there the following additional prerequsites:
-* Access to a Pivitol UAA server in a containor
+* Access to a Pivitol UAA server in a container
 * Access to the "uaac" Pivitol UAA command line tool to configure the UAA server.

-It is easy to create your own UAA Docker container.
-Download a recent UAA war (such as: cloudfoundry-identity-uaa-4.30.0.war) file from any Maven repository and use the following Dockerfile:
+To create your own UAA Docker container, download a recent UAA war (such as: cloudfoundry-identity-uaa-4.30.0.war) file from any Maven repository and use the following Dockerfile:

 ```
 FROM tomcat:8-jre8-alpine